cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/GettingStarted.md

 Forking and cloning the repository is the best way to contribute to the project.
 Cloning the project will include all of the @cloud-carbon-footprint packages for local development and configuration.
 This path offers the option to create Pull Requests and to stay up to date with the latest changes.

 If you want to run project in a disposable development environment to see how Cloud Carbon Footprint works, and make changes, you can spin up an environment with Gitpod, a hosted service.
-This will be running a development environment on _their_ infrastructure - bear this in mind when testing it out with any cloud provider credentials.
+This will be running a development environment on _Gitpod's_ infrastructure - bear this in mind when testing it out with any cloud provider credentials.

 ### Prerequisites